 FOR THE CINNAMON APPLE FILLING

-- While dough is in the fridge, prepare the filling, Cut washed, peeled, cored apples into small to medium cubes.
-Place in a medium bowl and sprinkle with lemon juice, then add the brown sugar, almonds (leave some for sprinkling on top of unbaked strudel), cinnamon and half the melted butter.
+Cut wash, peel and core the apples into small to medium cubes.
+Place in a medium/large bowl and sprinkle with lemon juice, toss to combine, then add the brown sugar, almonds (leave some for sprinkling on top of unbaked strudel), cinnamon and half the melted butter.
 Set aside.

-- Pre-heat oven to 350F (180C), line a cookie sheet with parchment paper.
+• Pre-heat oven to 350F (180C), line a baking sheet with parchment paper.

 MAPLE SYRUP GLAZE